 Lost and found dogs

-If you have lost or found a dog, please get in touch with us.
-You can also contact the SPCA lost dogs line on 0900 56781 ($1.99 per minute) or found dogs line on 0800 368 631 (freecall), and register with Pets on the Net or check out the Trade Me website.
+If you've lost or found a dog, please get in touch with us.
+You can also contact the SPCA, register with Pets on the Net or check out the Trade Me website.

 We offer dog boarding services to all breeds at both animal service centres in Seaview and Rongotai for long or short term stays.
-We are not open on Sundays or public holidays.
+We're not open on Sundays or public holidays.

 Boarding at Seaview and Moa Point costs $20 per day per dog.